-There are a total of five homeworks in this course.
-All homeworks will be made available from ELMS and will be graded and returned to you there.
+There are a total of six homeworks in this course.
+All homeworks will be made available from ELMS, will be turned in there, and will be graded and returned to you there as well.
 Assignments are due on the due date by 11:59pm.
 Late homeworks will be assessed a late penalty; to avoid this, feel free to turn your homework in early.
 Please type up your assignments and convert them to PDF format before turning them in on ELMS.